Qinghai Lake: Culture

-There is an island in the western part of the lake with a temple and a few hermitages called "Mahādeva, the Heart of the Lake" (mTsho snying Ma hā de wa) which historically was home to a Buddhist monastery.
+There is an island in the western part of the lake with a temple and a few hermitages called "Mahādeva, the Heart of the Lake", "mTsho snying Ma hā de wa" in Tibetan, which historically was home to a Buddhist monastery.
 The temple was also used for religious purposes and ceremonies.
 No boat was used during summer, so monks and pilgrims traveled to and from only when the lake froze over in winter.
 A nomad described the size of the island by saying that: "if in the morning a she-goat starts to browse the grass around it clockwise and its kid anti-clockwise, they will meet only in the night, which shows how big the island is."
 It is also known as the place to which Gushri Khan and other Khoshut Mongols migrated during the 1620s.

 The lake is currently circumnavigated by pilgrims, mainly Tibetan Buddhists, especially every Horse Year of the 12-year cycle.
 Nikolay Przhevalsky estimated it would take about eight days by horse or 15 walking to circumambulate the lake, but pilgrims report it takes about 18 days on horseback, and one took 23 days walking to complete the circuit.